Dental implants that look, feel, and function like your original teeth

 It may be possible to have a reduction in the fee if multiple teeth are involved.

 All fees above include both the surgical component (implant placement) and prosthetic components (implant crowns).

 The information provided above is of a general nature only as you would need to be examined by our dental specialists/ dentists in order to confirm the best treatment option for you.
 A more detailed estimate of the fees involved can be confirmed after the initial consultation.

-Looking for a comprehensive guide on the different dental implant options?
+Looking for a comprehensive guide on the different dental implant options in Singapore?

 With so many treatment options available, our guide helps to narrow down your search for the right treatment for you.
 Our essential guide covers the cause of tooth loss and pain, comparison of dental implant options, treatment process, fees and more!

 Meet our dental specialists & dentists in Singapore for your dental implants

 Choosing the right provider for dental implant treatment is a decision that should be based on trust, experience, and professional qualifications.
 Specialist Dental Group’s commitment to our patients is to solve their dental needs with care and assurance in a timely manner.